 Foreign currency transaction gains and losses relate to changes in the fair value of monetary assets and liabilities denominated in foreign currencies.
-The foreign currency transaction gains (losses) totaled \$(215) and \$395, for the three months ended March 31, 2012 and 2011, respectively.
-The gains and losses recorded in these periods was a result of the costs of hedging our exposures, as well as the fluctuation in exchange rates on the portion of our monetary assets and liabilities that were not fully hedged as part of our hedging programs.
+The foreign currency transaction losses totaled \$416 and \$841, for the three months ended, and \$817 and \$952, for the nine months ended September 30, 2012 and 2011, respectively.
+The losses recorded in these periods were a result of the costs of hedging our exposures, as well as the fluctuation in exchange rates on the portion of our monetary assets and liabilities that were not fully hedged as part of our hedging programs.

 We recognize investment income primarily from our portfolio of cash equivalents and marketable securities.
-Investment income was \$273 and \$396, for the three months ended March 31, 2012 and 2011, respectively.
+Investment income was \$317 and \$523, for the three months ended, and \$872 and \$1,691 for the nine months ended September 30, 2012 and 2011, respectively.

-We incur interest on our term notes, convertible notes, revolving credit facility and capital lease obligations.
-Interest expense was \$2,287 and \$198, for the three months ended March 31, 2012 and 2011, respectively.
-The increase in interest expense is primarily due to interest on our borrowing under our new credit facility used in the acquisition of Enobia.
+We incur interest on our term notes, revolving credit facility, convertible notes and capital lease obligations.
+Interest expense was \$1,855 and \$204, for the three months ended, and \$6,220 and \$605 for the nine months ended September 30, 2012 and 2011, respectively.
+The increase in interest expense is primarily due to interest on our borrowing under our new credit facility used in the acquisition of Enobia in February 2012.